ihridoydas/ARSceneViewComposeSample/app/imageDB/readme.md

 ```

+-> Congrates[You got two file 1.imagedb file and other 2. in DB image name and loction]

+In case you get ERROR
 if in (mac Os get error) need to get permission [Privecy and Sceurity] to permession

 -> Click Apple icon in top